vjscjp09/tropo/README.md

 [More ...](https://www.tropo.com/how-it-works)

-you may have a look at the [Tropo Documentation](https://www.tropo.com/docs/) before begining to this tutorial.
+you may have a look at the [Tropo Documentation](https://www.tropo.com/docs/) before beginning to this tutorial.

 ### Step 1
 To create a tropo application you need to have a tropo account, so visit [www.tropo.com](https://www.tropo.com) and register yourself.